SDMcSweeney/DIA/README.md

 Demonstrates visually the unit ranges talked about in my paper

 ## Project
-The project should be opened through unity, and is not exported as an executable, hyperparameters need to be set in the engine.
+The project should be opened through unity (made with version 2021.3.18f1) , and is not exported as an executable, hyperparameters need to be set in the engine.
 The majority of hyperparameters are found in the scripts labelled "behaviour_controller" and "spawner".
 Prey and predator vision is controlled through the prefab for the respective agent.